 Ensure advertorials are distinguishable from editorial content

-The ASA investigated whether or not a panel appearing at the foot of an article on a newspaper’s website headed "You may also like these", and featuring various paid for links to content, made clear that the links were ads.
-It ruled that the heading and the footer "Recommended by", were insufficient to ensure it was obvious to consumers that the links were marketing communications because they might not notice the footer or realise that the logo which followed included a link to further information, the further information was also considered to be insufficient, and so the ad breached the Code (Outbrain Inc, 18 June 2014).
+The ASA investigated whether or not a panel appearing at the foot of an article on a newspaper’s website headed "You may also like these", and featuring various paid-for links to content, made clear that the links were ads.
+It ruled that the heading and the footer "Recommended by", were insufficient to ensure it was obvious to consumers that the links were marketing communications.
+This was because consumers might not notice the footer or realise that the logo which followed included a link to further information, and this further information was also considered to be insufficient (Outbrain Inc, 18 June 2014).

-In that ruling, the ASA understood the advertiser to be the company which provided the aggregated content.
-Depending on the circumstances, it may be the case in other scenarios that the publisher, and/or the company whose ad is served, are considered advertisers for the purposes of the ruling.
+In that ruling, the ASA considered that the company which provided the aggregated content was responsible for the ads.
+Depending on the circumstances, it may be the case in other scenarios that the publisher, and/or the company whose ad is served, are considered the responsible advertisers for the purposes of the ruling.